Kunitachi District

 Every day followed the same routine: “Hey, Cantwell Choro, what are we going to do today?”

-A vague gesture.
+A nod, a shrug, a vague gesture.

 “We have a lesson at two and English class at seven-thirty tonight.”